 Environmental Leadership participants gain a greater understanding of marine policy issues and to develop their social science research skills.
 These objectives are achieved through guided discussion sessions, readings, and the completion of an original research project, as well as real world experiences that will provide students with opportunities to understand coastal problems and solutions.
 Students are provided meaningful opportunities to interact with environmental policy leaders and to learn from leading scholars in the field.

-Click here to access the application for the 2016-2017 Environmental Leadership program
+Applications for the 2016-2017 Environmental Leadership program are now closed.

 Inside Politics participants explore the “story behind the story” of political parties, campaigns, government, and the intersection of media/politics/leadership.
 Participants travel to Washington, D.C. for behind-the-scenes & VIP tours and briefings with Washington insiders while actively participating in multiple networking opportunities.

-Click here to access the application for the Fall 2016 Inside Politics program (The Spring 2017 Inside Politics application will be posted by November 1, 2016.)
+Applications for the Fall 2016 Inside Politics program are now closed.
+(The Spring 2017 Inside Politics application will be posted in November 2016.)

 Inside the Middle East participants explore diverse issues of the Middle East by examining its primary players, the major issues that influence current events in this complex region, the challenges of militant Islam, the implications of the Arab Spring, current trends and future directions as well as the role of social media.
 This year long seminar concludes with an experiential learning trip to Israel, the Palestinian Territories, and Jordan.

-Click here to access the application for the 2016-2017 Inside the Middle East program
+Applications for the 2016-2017 Inside the Middle East are now closed.

-SALTT imparts an appreciation, knowledge, and analysis for developing lifelong insights into strategy, leadership, and followership along with values and ethical considerations.
+SALTT imparts lifelong insights into strategy, leadership, and followership along with values and ethical considerations.
 Participants study and consider the implications of strategy and leadership in relation to contemporary geopolitics.
 Students examine the current challenges in U.S.-Russian relations, and then put their knowledge into practice by developing strategies to manage and improve one of the most important, yet strained, relationships in the world today.

 Women in Leadership is designed to study the intersection of gender issues and leadership components and to learn about the evolution of women in politics, athletics, business, media, law, and science.
 Students meet for discussions focusing on relevant topics, attend sessions in Washington, D.C., and attend dinners and working lunches.
 The program culminates in a symposium where students present semester-long research projects.

-The application for the Spring 2017 Women in Leadership program will be posted by November 1, 2016.
+The application for the Spring 2017 Women in Leadership program will be posted in November 2016.

 The EI Undergraduate Fellows program offers a select group of Gettysburg College students the opportunity to develop their leadership skills as well as enhance their knowledge and understanding of public policy.
 Each year a different facet of public policy is examined by the Fellows.
 A new class of Undergraduate Fellows will be selected at the conclusion of each spring semester.